Multi-Depth Concept Extraction for Post-Hoc Vision Encoder Explanation: NAVE for Inspection

 \subsection{ViT and Registers}

-A recent work~\citet{darcet2024vision} on vision transformers studies how individual tokens can present very different norms from others in the same layer, not correlated with the original inputs in any particular way.
-We show how NAVE can be used to characterize this behavior as specific to the background. \looseness=-1
+Recent studies on vision transformer training have identified challenges with learned representations in both supervised and self-supervised regimes.
+Darcet et al.~\cite{darcet2024vision} report that individual tokens may exhibit norms that differ substantially from others in the same layer, without correlation to the original inputs.
+NAVE characterizes this behavior as specific to the background. \looseness=-1

-Figure~\ref{fig:dinov2_registers} illustrates image-wise NAVE explanations ($K=5$) of ViTS/14 and ViTB/14, with and without registers on four examples selected to be similar to the cases presented in the original study.
-The main semantics of the input images are consistently isolated by one or several concepts.
-For example, the flower heads of the example of the third column are isolated by all four models.
-The first column confirms that NAVE also captures the artifacts caused by exploding norms in the attention maps.
-Artifacts that the registers are supposed to alleviate.
-These artifacts are either associated with a semantic concept (ViTS, first image, red cluster) or with their own.
-Another observation is that these artifacts mainly affect the background.

-We hypothesize the latter and evaluate it quantitatively using the Object Localization Evaluation Framework.
-The results presented in Table~\ref{tab:registers} for the four models show that the addition of registers does not significantly alter AP@50\% localization scores.
-This means that artifacts only marginally affect the concepts associated with the main objects and, therefore, mainly affect the background. \looseness=-1
+Figure~\ref{fig:dinov2_registers} displays image-wise NAVE explanations for ViT-S/14 and ViT-B/14 ($K=5$, N:12), both with and without registers, using four examples take from the original study~\cite{darcet2024vision}.
+The main semantic content of the input images is consistently isolated by one or more concepts.
+For example, the flower heads in the third column are isolated by all four models.
+The first column shows that NAVE captures artifacts caused by exploding norms in the attention maps, which registers are designed to mitigate.
+These artifacts are either linked to a semantic concept (ViT-S, first image, red cluster) or form a separate cluster.
+These artifacts primarily affect the background.
+Results in Table~\ref{tab:registers} for the four models indicate that adding registers does not significantly change AP@50\% localization scores.
+This confirms that attention norm artifacts are background-specific and do not corrupt object-level concepts.
+The semantic integrity of foreground representations is thus more robust to training instabilities than previously assumed. \looseness=-1